Helium314/HeliBoard/README.md

  - **Does the issue already exist?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/Helium314/HeliBoard/issues).
 Please search open and closed issues.
  - **Is the issue still relevant?** Make sure your issue is not already fixed in the latest version of HeliBoard.
  - **Did you use the issue template?** It is important to make life of our kind contributors easier by avoiding issues that miss key information to their resolution.
-Note that issues that that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, or addressing multiple topics).
+Note that issues that that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, not providing a proper description, or addressing multiple topics).

 ## Translation
 Translations can be added using [Weblate](https://translate.codeberg.org/projects/heliboard/).
 You will need an account to update translations and add languages.
 Add the language you want to translate to in Languages -> Manage translated languages in the top menu bar.
-Updating translations in a PR will not be accepted, as it may cause conflicts with Weblate tranlations.
+Updating translations in a PR will not be accepted, as it may cause conflicts with Weblate translations.

 ## Dictionary Creation
 There will not be any further dictionaries bundled in this app.
 However, you can add dictionaries to the [dictionaries repository](https://codeberg.org/Helium314/aosp-dictionaries).